owainlewis/proof/README.md

 ## Overview

 This library provides a simpe type for representing validation along with some helper functions for cominbing multiple validations into one.
+It also provides validation functions for some of the most common domain validation tasks.

 ## Examples